-Dedicated to reducing the number of teen Traffic Violations by providing an educational Initiative for courts to utilize when dealing with teen traffic violators.
+Dedicated to reducing the number of Young Driver Traffic Violations by providing an Educational Initiative for courts to utilize when dealing with young traffic violators.

 Board of Directors:

 William R. Richardson (Founder)